 by Abigail Endsley

-We live in an omnichannel world of communications.
+We live in an omnichannel world of communication.
 20 years ago, the sales cycle consisted of 2 parties—the customer and the seller.
 Now, it consists of the whole world.
 The customer is more informed than ever.
 No longer can you simply present a pricing package and expect customers to take it at face value.
-The moment you charge $1,000 for something that is worth $100, your customer tweets, and the Twittersphere blows up with gut responses and freemium recommendations.
+Your prospects and customers will check out your competitors, compare you on review sites, and get opinions from connections on social media.

-Suddenly you’re being evaluated by millions, and if your value doesn’t line up to the price you’re charging, you develop a reputation as a price gouger.
-(And that kind of reputation isn’t easy to shake.
-The internet has a long memory.)
-Millennials, who make up the bulk of the market at this time, are far more price conscious than generations before.
+Suddenly you’re being evaluated by thousands, and that brings a harsh reality: if your perceived value doesn’t line up to the price you’re charging , you’ll develop a reputation as a price gouger.
+That reputation is hard to shake.
+Millennials, who make up the bulk of the current market, are far more price conscious than generations before.
 To them, price gouging is toxic, and they vote with their feet, running to the companies with the highest perceived value and fleeing from those who don’t.

-But these changes are nothing to be afraid of.
-In fact, they simply demonstrate a simple fundamental economic principle which will always remain true: assuming they have the means, people will pay for value.
-In other words, now more than ever, value-based pricing is the key to winning in B2B SaaS.
+Today’s savvy SaaS buyers are simply demonstrating a fundamental economic principle which will always remain true: assuming they have the means, people will pay for value.

-Knowing that everyone should price based on value is easy, but how do you actually determine what your product or service is worth?.
-Unfortunately, this isn’t so easy—value-based pricing isn’t tied to one specific pricing model or process, it’s entirely unique to your business.
+Knowing that everyone should price based on value is easy, but how do you actually determine what your product or service is worth?
+Unfortunately, this isn’t so easy—value-based pricing isn’t tied to one specific process or pricing model, it’s entirely unique to your business.

 However, you can begin building your unique value-based pricing strategy by answering three big questions: